FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/_index.md

 QQQ\_QQQ\_CHECK I put the "For each command" part before the 2 tables.
 They were after a single table.

-For each command, the Transfer CFT{{< TransferCFT/componentshortname  >}} command interface performs the following
+For each command, the {{< TransferCFT/axwayvariablesComponentShortName  >}} command interface performs the following
 actions:

 - Checks the syntax